alan2545/test2/README.md

    - Jobs that are easy are becoming automated leading to fears as well as hopes
  - Expanded storage space
    - One terabyte can fit in a microSD card

-- Dot com bubble
-  - period of excessive speculation mainly in the United States that occurred roughly from 1995 to 2000, a period of extreme growth in the usage and adoption of the Internet.
-- Algore pushed to make internet public
-- ICAN internation coroprations assign number and names -
-    - ip address and domain
-    - networking backbone
-  Dns domain name server
-- Wc3 - what runs in the network
-  - this is where http originates from

 ###2010
 - Social media rises with the advent of sites such as myspace, facebook, twitter